-This law was widely abused with regard to the use of Indians as laborers, though it did allow Indians to reside on private land.
+This law was widely abused concerning the use of Indians as laborers, though it did allow Indians to reside on private land.

-In 1860, the law of 1850 was amended to state that Indian children and any vagrant Indian could be put under the custody of whites for the purpose of employment and training.
+In 1860, the law of 1850 was amended to state that Indian children and any vagrant Indian could be put under the custody of whites for employment and training.
 Under the law, it was possible to retain the service of Indians until 40 years of age for men and 35 years of age for women.
-This continued the practice of Indian slavery and made it legal for Indians to be retained for a longer period of time and be taken at a younger age.
+This continued the practice of Indian slavery and made it legal for Indians to be retained for a more extended period and be taken at a younger age.

 In 1862, the Alta California reported: “Little more than a hundred miles from San Francisco, in Mendocino County, the practice of Indian stealing is still extensively carried out.
-Only recently, George H. Woodman was caught near Ukiah with sixteen Indian children, as he was about to take them out of the county for sale.
-It is well known that a number of men in that region have for years made it their profession to capture and sell unfortunate juveniles, the price ranging from $30 to $150 depending on their quality.”
+Only recently, George H. Woodman was caught near Ukiah with sixteen Indian children as he was about to take them out of the county for sale.
+It is well known that several men in that region have for years made it their profession to capture and sell unfortunate juveniles, the price ranging from $30 to $150 depending on their quality.”

-These types of activities occurred until 1866, when, to comply with the 14th Amendment of the United States Constitution, the State Legislature repealed the law.
-The 14th Amendment provides that no state should infringe on any citizen’s “privileges or immunities” nor “deprive any person of life, liberty, or property without due process of law,” nor deny to any person “the equal protection of the law.”
+These activities occurred until 1866 when the State Legislature repealed the law to comply with the 14th Amendment of the United States Constitution.
+The 14th Amendment provides that no state should infringe on any citizen’s “privileges or immunities,” nor “deprive any person of life, liberty, or property without due process of law,” nor deny to any person “the equal protection of the law.”

 Although the United States Government failed to ratify the treaties, it did continue the policy of setting up reservations and moving the Indians to them.
 However, no attempt was made to negotiate new treaties.
 In 1852, while not acknowledging any claims of California Indians to the land, the United States appointed Edward F. Beale as the first Superintendent of Indian Affairs in California.
-Beale’s plan was to establish five reserves on which the Indians would reside.
+Beale planned to establish five reserves on which the Indians would reside.
 Congress appropriated $250,000, and in September 1853, Beale gathered some 2,000 Indians and established the 50,000-acre Tejon Reserve.
-By focusing all his effort at Tejon, Beale neglected some 61,000 hungry natives.
-Beale declared that humanity must yield to necessity, they are not dangerous, therefore they must be neglected.
+By focusing all his effort on Tejon, Beale neglected some 61,000 hungry natives.
+Beale declared that humanity must yield to necessity; they are not dangerous and must be neglected.
 In 1854, Beale was removed from his post.
 However, based on the information he acquired as superintendent, Beale eventually gained control of the reservation land.

 Congress appointed Colonel Thomas J. Henley as the new superintendent in 1854.
-Henley, following Beale’s original plan, established the Nome Lackee Reservation; Nome Cult, Mendocino; Fresno Indian Farm; and Kings River Indian Farm.
+Following Beale’s original plan, Henley established the Nome Lackee Reservation; Nome Cult, Mendocino; Fresno Indian Farm; and Kings River Indian Farm.
 However, Henley did not act in the best interest of California Indians.
-The reservations suffered from lack of water.
-Squatters grazed their cattle on the unfenced land and destroyed crops that were being raised to support the Indians.
+The reservations suffered from a lack of water.
+Squatters grazed their cattle on unfenced land and destroyed crops that were being raised to support the Indians.
 Most of these squatters were business partners or relatives of Henley and, therefore, impossible to remove.
-It is important to note that all of these early reserves eventually left federal ownership, and the Indians who resided on them were once again forced to move to other lands to make new homes.
+It is important to note that these early reserves eventually left federal ownership, and the Indians who resided on them were once again forced to move to other lands to make new homes.
 Every time Indians were removed, the commissioners prospered.

-In 1870, in an attempt to get away from corrupt superintendents and to convert the Indians to Christianity, the federal government turned over operation of the reservations to the Quaker Church.
+In 1870, in an attempt to get away from corrupt superintendents and to convert the Indians to Christianity, the federal government turned over the operation of the reservations to the Quaker Church.
 In California, the Methodists, Baptists, and other churches eventually took on the management of the reservations.
 While the new management was not corrupt and was far better for the general welfare of the Indians, the church was less tolerant of Indians continuing their traditional beliefs.
-Thus, the reservations became missions and the first tools under American control to be used in assimilating Indians into the general population.
-Once again, California Indians were confronted with change and forced to adapt from being prisoners-of-war to being wards of the church.
+Thus, the reservations became missions and the first tools under American control to assimilate Indians into the general population.
+Once again, California Indians were confronted with change and forced to adapt from being prisoners of war to being wards of the church.

 In 1872, the California Constitution was amended to allow Indians to testify in courts of law.
 Up to this point, “his testimony was not admissible in evidence.
 Not being a reservation Indian, he could not appeal to the United States courts, and, [was] ignored by both State and Nation. . . .”